 Since I was working at cone 6, I couldn’t rely on the fluxes alone to sufficiently melt my glazes.
 I needed to include some Boron, which is a low temperature glass former.

 I looked at each individual tile and decided if it was matte, semi-matte, glossy, underfired, crazed, crawled or shivered.
-Here you can see the various trends that resulted at cone 6, and how they relate to Stull’s map.
+Here you can see the various trends that resulted at cone 6, and how they relate to Stull’s chart.

-True matte glazes, represented by a green circle, are on the left side of the map.
+True matte glazes, represented by a green circle, are on the left side of the chart.
 Then as silica increases and you move to the right, they become semi-matte, then glossy, and eventually underfired when the silica level becomes too high.